dtm-labs/en.dtm.pub/docs/blogs/classic-dtrans.md

 - Persistence: After the transaction is finished, the modification of the data is permanent and will not be lost even if the system fails.

+If our business system is simple and the transfer can be accomplished in only one service and also in only one database, then we can take the solution of database transactions.

 ### Distributed transactions

 A typical distributed transaction scenario is the inter-bank money transfer.